• Skip to primary navigation

 Make Sauce

-• Add sauce on the hot stuffed tofu and hope you enjoy!
+• Pour the sauce on top of the stuffed tofu and enjoy while warm.

 Reader Interactions